zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 In the end, your details for this new source operator should look like this:
 ![](./images/csv-source.png " ")

-9. When you complete your selections for **SOURCE\_2**, the operator name becomes **REVENUE\_CSV**, reflecting your data entity selection.
+11. When you complete your selections for **SOURCE\_1**, the operator name becomes **REVENUE\_CSV**, reflecting your data entity selection.
 In the Identifier field, rename the source operator to **REVENUE**.
 ![](./images/revenue.png " ")

-10. While you still have the **REVENUE** operator selected, click on **Attributes** tab in Properties panel.
+12. While you still have the **REVENUE** operator selected, click on **Attributes** tab in Properties panel.
 In the Attributes tab, you can view the data entity's attributes and apply **exclude** or **rename** rules to the attributes from their respective **actions icon** (three dots).
 You can also use the **filter** icon on the Name or Type column to apply one or more filters on the attributes to be excluded.
 ![](./images/prop-attributes.png " ")

-11. While you still have the **REVENUE** operator selected, click on **Data** tab in Properties panel.
+13. While you still have the **REVENUE** operator selected, click on **Data** tab in Properties panel.
 In the Data tab, you can view a sampling of data from the source data entity.
 Scroll to the right and click on field REVENUE_CSV.CURRENCY to view the **data profile**.
 ![](./images/currency-profile.png " ")

-12. In the **Validation tab**, you can check for warnings or errors with the configuration of the source operators.
-The message "No items found" after clicking on the Validate button tells us that there are no warnings or errors with the operator.
+14. Click on the  **Validation** tab from the Properties bar.
+Here you can check for warnings or errors with the configuration of the source operators.
+The warning with the message "Complete your data flow by connecting the operators input and output ports.
+Remove any unused operators from the canvas." will appear, to warn us that the operators in the data flow should be connected to other operators, for the data to flow from one node to the other.
+Also, the data flow must include at least one source operator and one target operator to be valid.
 ![](./images/validate-revenue.png " ")

-13. You will now **filter your source data**.
+15. You will now **filter your source data**.
 The **Filter operator** produces a subset of data from an upstream operator based on a condition.
 From the Operators panel, drag and drop a Filter operator onto the canvas.
 ![](./images/canvas-filter.png " ")

-14. Connect **REVENUE** source operator to **FILTER_1** operator:
+16. Connect **REVENUE** source operator to **FILTER_1** operator:
   - Place your cursor on REVENUE.
   - Click the connector circle at the side of REVENUE.
 ![](./images/revenue-operator.png " ")